Trump to skip Biden swearing-in - Biden's fine with that

 Meanwhile, House Speaker Nancy Pelosi was pursuing other measures to try to check Trump's powers.
 She said she had spoken to the chairman of the Joint Chiefs of Staff about preventing an “unhinged” Trump from initiating military actions or a nuclear strike.
 She and Democratic Senate leader Chuck Schumer have also called on Pence and the Cabinet to invoke the 25th Amendment to force Trump from office — though the urgency of that discussion among Cabinet members and staff had diminished by Thursday.

-Staff-level discussions on the matter took place across multiple departments and even in parts of the White House, according to two people briefed on the talks.
+Staff-level discussions on the matter took place across multiple departments and even in parts of the White House, according to two people briefed on the talks who, like others, spoke on condition of anonymity to discuss internal conversations.
 But no member of the Cabinet has publicly expressed support for the move.

 Pence has not said publicly whether he would support invoking the 25th Amendment, but Democratic Sen. Joe Manchin said he did not think that was likely.
 “I’m just hearing he is basically not moving in that direction,” he said, citing “my Senate channels.”